 In my work as a product and service designer, I’ve had a chance to try out the different methods and techniques that they propose.
 What I’ve found is that while they have helped my teams think through the mechanics of individual interactions as part of a product, there aren’t a lot of good tools that help with big-picture thinking about what constitutes positive behavior change, and how to collaborate with your users in responsible ways to design appropriate solutions.

-In my upcoming talk at HOW Interactive Design Conference, both in Washington D.C. and in San Francisco, I plan to share a process that I’ve developed to help with these issues.
+In my talk at the HOW Interactive Design Conference, I shared a process that I’ve developed to help with these issues.
 The process uses these key steps:

 1. Defining Positive Benefit for People from Your Product or Service